-Erin is a Senior Lecturer in the School of Medical and Health Sciences and is the Course Coordinator for the Master of Disaster and Emergency Response.
+Erin is a Senior Lecturer within the School of Medical and Health Sciences and is the Course Coordinator for the Graduate Certificate, Graduate Diploma and Master of Disaster and Emergency Response.

 Dr Erin Smith has extensive experience teaching and researching within the multidisciplinary fields of prehospital and disaster health.
 Dr Smith’s PhD research conducted through the Faculty of Medicine at Monash University explored paramedic perception of risk and willingness to work during disasters.
 This research involved conducting interviews and focus groups with nearly 100 paramedics in Australia, New York and London.
-Most recently, Dr Smith has completed a fifteen-year follow up of medics who responded to the 9/11 terrorist attacks in New York.
-This research involved interviewing 54 medics at five-year milestones following the attacks exploring the long-term physical and psychosocial health impacts on the medics.
+Dr Smith recently completed a fifteen-year follow up of paramedics and emergency medical technicians who responded to the 9/11 terrorist attacks in New York.
+This research involved interviewing 58 paramedics and EMTs to explore the long-term physical and psychosocial health impacts of responding to 9/11.
+Other recent research projects explore the role and responsibility of paramedics during disaster response.
 Dr Smith is widely published in both the prehospital and disaster health literature and has presented her research at many national and international conferences where she has been an invited presenter and a best-presentation award winner.